exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 Note: multiple reference triggers query update on any group update: changing some of group fields value, adding or removing referenced field.
 So usage of multiple reference can slow down queries performance.

+Reference can not be named as 'this', that name is reserved and always reach current element value.
+Reference name is not necessary for referencing current element by this.

 Area to find referenced field can be narrowed down by providing the Scope.
 Scope is a CSS Selector of the closest container element.
 Scope is defined in parentheses after reference name.